OWI with Serious Injury

 Vehicular manslaughter will also result in a license revocation of up to six years.
 You will be ineligible to apply for a hardship license until you’ve completed two years of your revocation.
 The judge may court order you to enroll in rehabilitation services as well as a reality education substance abuse program depending on the circumstances of the case.

 OWI Laws in Iowa – Visit the official website for the Iowa Code to learn more about their statutes related to traffic offenses and OWI.
-Access the site to learn the elements of OWI, BAC information, deferred judgements and other important information.
+Access the site to learn the elements of OWI, BAC information, deferred judgements, and other important information.

 MADD | Iowa Chapter – Visit the official website for Mothers Against Drunk Driving (MADD) to learn more about countermeasures to prevent OWI instances in Iowa.
-Access the site to find more information on sobriety checkpoints, new bills for OWI and federal legislation related to driving under the influence.
+Access the site to find more information on sobriety checkpoints, new bills for OWI, and federal legislation related to driving under the influence.

 West Des Moines Attorney for OWI with Serious Injury in Iowa

-Have you been charged with OWI with serious injury or even vehicular manslaughter?
+Have you been charged with OWI with a serious injury or even vehicular manslaughter?
 If so, we highly advise you to get in contact with the experienced attorneys at McCarthy & Hamrock, P.C..
-Our firm has been defending clients from OWI charges for years and have what it takes to defend any case.
+Our firm has been defending clients from OWI charges for years and has what it takes to defend any case.

-Call us now at (515) 279-9700 to set up your first consultation absolutely free.
+Call us now at (515) 279-9700 to set up your first consultation for free.
 We accept clients throughout the greater Polk County and Dallas County area including Ankeny, Altoona, Johnston, Polk City, Pleasant Hill, Adel, Waukee, Perry and De Soto.